perplorm/perplorm.github.io/download.markdown

 ---
 layout: default
-title: Download Propel
+title: Download ❊ Perpl ❊
 ---

-# Download Propel #
+# Download ❊ Perpl ❊ #

-**Note**: The version 2 of Propel is still under development.
-Please visit
-<http://propelorm.org/Propel/> if you want to use a stable version.
+You can download and install ❊ Perpl ❊ via packagist or by forking the github repository <https://github.com/mringler/perpl>.

 For a full installation tutorial, check the [Installation documentation](documentation/01-installation).
 The following options allow you to download the Propel code and documentation.